Stop humiliating poor people

 “Top law” is more literally “Royal law.”
 It means the law of the ruler, or the king, for whoever the top dog is.

 James is quoting Leviticus 19:18.
-And if this James is the brother of Jesus, he may have been quoting Jesus, too (Luke 10:27).
+And if this James is the brother of Jesus, he may have heard Jesus quote this, too (Luke 10:27).

 A more literal phrasing reads this way: “Some will say, “You have faith and I have works.’”
 But it’s not clear who’s doing the talking, or who “you” and “I” represent.
 For example, is the speaker an unbeliever who’s telling James “You have faith” but the speaker does good things for others?
 Or is this James referring to himself with “I have works”?
 Bible translators have to guess.
 The Casual English Bible makes the guess that the speaker is a believer who agrees with James, but who argues that it’s possible for a Christian to have faith without doing good deeds.
 A Christian who’s sick or isolated for some reason might be an example.

 James seems to be referring to the creedal-like statement of the Jewish faith, expressed in Deuteronomy 6:4.
-“The LORD is our God, the LORD alone” (NLT).
+“The LORD is our God, the LORD alone” (New Living Translation).

 A more literal description is that Abraham was “justified by works” when he offered to sacrifice Isaac.